karenkewitsch/my-computer/README.md

 ## Stack
 - stow -> for sync dotfiles
-- starship
+- starship -> shell prompt
-- vscode
+- vscode -> editor
-- alacritty (terminal)
+- alacritty -> terminal
-- eza
+- eza -> ls replacement for shell

 ## Apps not installed via shell
 These are not installed via scripts executed above: